OlivierHnt/RadiiPolynomial.jl/docs/src/getting_started/lorenz_equilibria.md

 # Equilibria of the Lorenz system

-We prove the existence of the two nontrivial equilibria of the Lorenz system
+We prove the existence of the equilibria of the Lorenz system

 ```math
 \begin{aligned}